Carrot Broccoli Ginger Soup

 - Coconut milk: I use light coconut milk, which contains less fat than regular coconut milk.
 If you prefer a soup that’s less rich, simply decrease the coconut milk and increase the amount of water.

-- Extra-virgin olive oil: We saute our aromatics in oil to soften them and help release their juices.
+- Coconut Oil or Extra-virgin olive oil: We saute our aromatics in oil to soften them and help release their juices.

 - Ginger: Fresh ginger adds a very subtle spicy taste and contrasts the sweetness you get from carrots and coconut milk.
 I use two tablespoons for a subtle flavor but you can increase up to another tablespoon for extra zing and zest.